rarible/operator-filter-registry/README.md

 # Validation

-When the first token is minted on an NFT smart contract, OpenSea checks if the filtered operators on that network (Ethereum Mainnet, Goerli, Polygon, etc.) are allowed to transfer the token.
-If they are, OpenSea will mark the collection as ineligible for creator earnings.
-Otherwise, OpenSea will enforce creator earnings on the collection.
+When the first token is minted on an NFT smart contract, Rarible checks if the filtered operators on that network (Ethereum Mainnet, Goerli, Polygon, etc.) are allowed to transfer the token.
+If they are, Rarible will mark the collection as ineligible for creator earnings.
+Otherwise, Rarible will enforce creator earnings on the collection.

-If at a later point, OpenSea detects orders being fulfilled by filtered operators, OpenSea will mark the collection as ineligible for creator earnings going forward.
+If at a later point, Rarible detects orders being fulfilled by filtered operators, Rarible will mark the collection as ineligible for creator earnings going forward.

-The included [validation test](test/validation/Validation.t.sol) runs the same checks that OpenSea does when first creating a collection page, and can be extended with custom setup for your token contract.
+The included [validation test](test/validation/Validation.t.sol) runs the same checks that Rarible does when first creating a collection page, and can be extended with custom setup for your token contract.

 The test can be configured to test against deployed contracts on a network fork with a `.env` file following the [sample.env](sample.env).
 You may need to supply a custom [`[rpc_endpoints]`](https://book.getfoundry.sh/reference/config/testing#rpc_endpoints) in the `foundry.toml` file for forking to work properly.